ModECI/MDF/docs/sphinx/source/api/Installation.md

 make html
 ```

-### 7). change directory into html folder and run the documentation offline
+### 7).
+Change directory into html folder and run the documentation offline
 ```
 # for windows
 Go into build\html folder and double click on the index.html file.